ryanbrainard/php-scheduler-demo/README.md

         Running `php www/script.php` attached to terminal... up, run.6599 Current time: 1359943709

+**Note:** The file structure on Heroku seems to have changed recently.
+Your script might be located simply in the root directory so if the code above isn't working try 'heroku run php script.php' and you should be alright.

 6. Add the [Scheduler Add-on](https://devcenter.heroku.com/articles/scheduler)

         $ heroku addons:add scheduler:standard